-And here we arrive at the second of Whizz Education’s ‘how to’ blogs for parents, in which we help you to teach your children the foundational skills that will transform them into master mathematicians!
+We have arrived at the second of Whizz Education’s ‘how to’ blog articles, in which we help you to teach your children the foundational skills that will transform them into master mathematicians!

 Why Learn about Shapes?

 Shapes are everywhere.
-Learning about shapes not only helps children to understand and organise visual information, but also develops their skills in other key subject areas such as reading, maths and science.
-For example, an early step in understanding numbers and letters is to recognise their shape.
+Learning about shapes not only helps children to understand and organize visual information, but also develops their skills in other key subject areas such as reading, math and science.
+For example, an early step in understanding numbers and letters is to recognize their shape.
 Learning about shapes helps children to understand other signs and symbols.

 Learning about shapes can improve your child’s spatial awareness, their ability to describe and compare objects, their awareness of how objects fit together and tesselate within patterns and even their capacity to problem solve, perhaps providing the basis for future understandings of architecture, fashion, or engineering.